 Comfortable, closed shoes are recommended for data collection in the Park.

 Please bring your own water bottle.
-Friend of Westgate Park aims to avoid the use of single use plastic.
+Friends of Westgate Park aims to avoid the use of single use plastic.
 Some snacks between sessions provided.
 Note that there are no shops open nearby on a Sunday.